 In this case, you must still act with extreme care.

-Gain agreement.
-Ask the children to repeat back the playdate rules and the consequences so everyone is on
+Ask the children to repeat back the play date rules and the consequences so everyone is on the same page.

 Lastly, remember that when we see a child having a meltdown in the aisle or misbehaving, there’s probably a backstory we

 don’t know.
-Maybe she’s overly tired or hungry or just having a bad day.
+Maybe she’s overly tired, hungry, or having a bad day.

 sides in public!
-Be kind in your comments about other children and encourage your kids to be as well.
+Be kind in your comments about other children, and encourage your kids to be kind as well.

-I know it can be tricky when you’re navigating friendships with discipline, but the Positive Parenting strategies I teach are effective for all children and won’t leave a sour taste in another parents mouth if you do intervene.
+I know it can be tricky when you’re navigating friendships with discipline, but the Positive Parenting strategies I teach are effective for all children and won’t leave a sour taste in another parent’s mouth should you intervene.